RightsandWrongsgit/ARMTEC/business/priceelasticity.md

 Ask if…<br>
 ◦ prices should change by geographical area?<br>
 ◦ there should be quantity discounts?<br>
-◦ the sort of payment used should be priced differently? (cash, cheque, credit card)<br>
+◦ the sort of payment used should be priced differently?<br>
-◦ you should Mirror or Beat prices competitors charging? <br>
+◦ you should Mirror or Beat prices competitors charging?<br>
-◦ your communication and distribution approach will allow real-time pricing? <br>
+◦ your communication and distribution approach allows real-time pricing?<br>
 ◦ there are legal/regulatory/contractual restrictions to how you price? <br>
 ◦ the price action you take is likely to trigger a price war?<br>
 ◦ you need to coordinate any joint product pricing considerations? <br>